quargsgreene/quargsgreene.github.io/README.md

   The user must click the 'q: ecruosnoitcaferardnasnoisserpmocehtdnif' button in order to be perceptually transported inside of an internet chimney and exist among a variety of nondescript meshes.
-In the distance lies a spinning cube streaming the aforementioned song, which the user has the ability to navigate towards in order to customize the listening experience.
+In the distance lies a spinning cube streaming the aforementioned song, which the user has the ability to navigate towards via the cursor in order to customize the listening experience.
 You can view the code [here](https://github.com/quargsgreene/equivocal-pixel-chimney/tree/main).

 astwed226011